360-Buinsess-Magician/hi/README.md

 ## 🌈 Unique Value Proposition

-**360 Business Magician** bridges critical gaps in the vocational rehabilitation ecosystem by providing specialized services designed specifically for Deaf professionals.
+**360 Magicians** bridges critical gaps in the vocational rehabilitation ecosystem by providing specialized services designed specifically for Deaf professionals.
 Our platform transforms the traditionally fragmented experience into a streamlined, accessible journey from training to employment or business launch.

 > "We connect the dots between vocational rehabilitation, workforce solutions, and deaf professionals through technology that truly understands their unique needs."